OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:31

-For the Lord will not reject forever.
+But it is not the Lords will to reject forever.

 ## Lamentations 3:32